Highland dance: Basic description of Highland dancing

 Highland dancing is a competitive and technical dance form requiring technique, stamina, and strength, and is recognised as a sport by the Sport Council of Scotland.

 In Highland dancing, the dancers dance on the balls of the feet.
 Highland dancing is a form of solo step dancing, from which it evolved, but while some forms of step dancing are purely percussive in nature, Highland dancing involves not only a combination of steps but also some integral upper body, arm, and hand movements.
+(Dances such as strathspey or a tulloch involve up to four dances, but dancers are individually judged.)

 Highland dancing should not be confused with Scottish country dancing which is both a social dance (that is, a dance which is danced with a partner or partners) like ballroom dancing, and a formation dance (that is, a dance in which an important element is the pattern of group movement about the dance floor) like square dancing.

 Some Highland dances do derive from traditional social dances.
 An example is the Highland reel, also known as the foursome reel or strathspey, in which groups of four dancers alternate between solo steps facing one another and a figure-of-eight style with intertwining progressive movement.
 Even so, in competitions, the Highland reel dancers are judged individually.
 All but three Highland dances are danced solo and those three dances are variations of each other.